Art

 English, and they give student discounts, contact them to see if your

-school is affliated.
+school is affiliated.

 If you can't make it to Florence